danielmrios/Methodologies-of-Data-Science/Image-Classification/README.md

 We used a Pokemon image dataset to train a model to classify between the 3 different Eevee evolutions; Flareon, Jolteon, and Vaporeon.

-Analysis involved loading data, image classification pre-processing, and developing logistic regression and neural network models.
+Analysis involved loading data, image classification pre-processing, and developing logistic regression & neural network models.

 Notebook: image_classification_analysis